mmuszynski/Music/README.md

 * A framework for representing Music in the Swift programming language

 ### What objects will be represented ###
+#### Object Types ####

-* MusicPitch - Suitable for representing a pitch with a name and accidental type in a given octave **
+* MusicPitch - A pitch with a name and accidental type in a given octave
-* A framework for representing Music in the Swift programming language
+* MusicRhythm - A rhythm with a given duration
+* MusicInterval - The distance between two given notes

+####Collection Objects (see: MusicPitchCollection protocol)####
+* MusicChord - A collection of MusicPitches, defined by a root MusicPitch and the MusicIntervals used to describe the distance to the next pitches
+* MusicScale - A collection of MusicPitches, defined by a root MusicPitch and the MusicIntervals used to describe the distance to the next pitch

+####Enumerable Type####
+* MusicTimeSignature - A description of the number of beats in each measure and their composition
+* MusicKeySignature - A description of the flats and sharps in a given key signature

+###Current Progress###

 ### Further goals ###
 * Integration with MusicStaffView for the display of pitches and rhythms
 * Analysis tools for basic western Music Theory, including chord progression and voice leading

-### Currently Planned Elements ###

-* Note
-* Interval
-* Key Signature
-* Scale
-* Chord

-### Tests that should be passable ###

-* Given the notes of a chord, can the chord be inferred
-* Given the notese of a scale, can the scale be inferred
-* Given a chord, can the notes be generated
-* Given a scale, can the notes be generated

 ### Important Secondary Elements (mostly regarding display/engraving) ###